 And then every time a user visits your site, we’re going to be able to track them based on that cookie.
 So, Local Swap is very similar, but it’s simply going to be a toggle under the DNI section of CallRail.
 And it’s simply going to automatically replace the phone number just as DNI does, but it’s going to be based on the caller’s geographic location, so it’s going to be based on the caller’s IP address.

 – We have one question about Local Swap already.
-It’s only for keyword pools, right?
+It’s only for website pools, right?
 Yea, there’s no other way to do it.

 Again, feel free to dive in to your dynamic insertion if you have that set up already.
 Like I said, it’s this simple toggle, it’s really easy to set up.
 And what’s nice, we’ll talk about the benefits a little bit more, but beyond it being really easy to do, let’s say that you haven’t set up a pool of numbers.